 A Richmond, Virginia native, Mr. Pristera graduated from Virginia Commonwealth University with a degree in Mechanical Engineering.
 After spending some time as a DuPont engineer, specifically working on Kevlar manufacturing and ballistics applications, Mr. Pristera attended law school at the University of New Hampshire.

-Mr. Pristera is licensed in the State of Virginia and also before the Court of Appeals for the Armed Forces, Bar Number 34819.
+Mr. Pristera is licensed in the State of Virginia and also before the Court of Appeals for the Armed Forces, United States Federal District Court for the Eastern District of Virginia, and United States Court of Federal Claims.
+His CAAF Bar Number is 34819.
 He is married and lives in Williamsburg, Virginia.